-Use this Christmas lesson to help children celebrate Jesus’
+Use this Preschool Sunday School Lesson: Christmas to help children celebrate Jesus’ birthday.

 Allow time for the children to share their party memories.

 Then say: We’re going to celebrate someone’s birthday.
 Do you know whose birthday we’ll celebrate this week?

 2. Happy Birthday, Jesus!-Give children each a crepe paper streamer with a piece of tape attached to one end.
 Have children decorate the table or room to make it look like a party.
 Hang balloons over your table.
 As you decorate, talk about ways we make birthdays special.
 Afterward, form a circle and have children do the actions in parentheses as you recite this action rhyme.

 Say: Clap your hands.
 (Clap hands.)
 Give a shout.
 (Shout “Hurray!” and throw your hands in the air.)
 We know what Christmas is all about!
 (Point to yourself and nod.)
 Long ago, (Make an arc with your right hand.)
 Far away, (Make an arc with your left hand.)
 A little boy was born this day.
 (Rock arms.)
 Mary wrapped him, (Pretend to wrap a blanket around a baby.)
 Laid him down, (Reach down, palms up.)
 In a manger in Bethlehem town.
 (Make the peak of the stable with your hands.)
 Baby Jesus, (Rock arms.)
 Fast asleep.
 (Lay cheek on folded hands.)
 In a room with a cow and sheep!
 (Make animal noises.)
 Angels sang.
 (Cup hands around your mouth.)
 Shepherds heard.
 (Cup hands around your ears.)
 They hurried to the stable.
 (Run in place.)
 They spread the word!
 (Cup hands around your mouth.)
 Happy Birthday, Jesus!
 Happy Christmas Day!
 (Raise arms.)

 3. A Special Gift-Bring out the package again.